Skip to content

 Introduction

 You might be studying, or considering learning about, more than one subject as part of your studies.
 Combining different subjects provides an exciting opportunity to find ways in which those subjects intersect and influence each other, across different subject boundaries.
 ‘Multidisciplinary’ study at The Open University includes our ‘Open’ qualifications (BA/ BSc (Hons) Open degree, Diploma of Higher Education Open and Certificate of Higher Education Open) [Tip: hold Ctrl and click a link to open it in a new tab.
-(Hide tip)] , as well as our BSc (Combined STEM) and our MA/ MSc Open (F81) Open masters which provide you with an opportunity to choose from a range of different subjects, allowing you to learn in different ways.
-At other universities, multidisciplinary qualifications may include combined honours and interdisciplinary degrees.
+(Hide tip)] , BSc (Combined STEM), MA/ MSc Open (F81) Open masters and the modules Making your learning count, and Advance your independent learning.
+These all provide you with an opportunity to choose from a range of different subjects, allowing you to learn in different ways.
+At other universities, multidisciplinary qualifications may also include combined honours, interdisciplinary degrees and themed based modules.

 Watch the following video, featuring Peter Taylor and Helen Cooke from The Open University, and Open University students Cherry Day, Kathleen Bruce and Claire Davey, introducing what it’s like to study a multidisciplinary degree with the OU and what the benefits might be as a learner.

-Download this video clip.Video player: Studying a multidisciplinary qualification at The Open University.
+Download this video clip.Video player: Studying a multidisciplinary qualification at The Ope University.

 Copy this transcript to the clipboard